prachisarode95/Google-Earth-Engine-ChatGPT-Project/README.md

 ---

-### 2. 📌 Pre-processing Geospatial Data for NO2 over New Delhi
+### 2. 📌 Pre-processing Geospatial Data for Air Quality Data Analysis over New Delhi (Composites, Classification, Time Series)
 Prompts used:
 - Use Sentinel-5P NO2 dataset
 - Filter by date: `2023-11-01` to `2023-11-30`
 - Extract band, apply color palette: white, blue, green, orange, red
 - Clip with New Delhi boundary from `CGAZ_ADM1`

----

-### 3. 📌 Air Quality Analysis (Composites, Classification, Time Series)
-Prompts used:
 - Generate mean, median, mode, min, max composites for NO2
 - Classify NO2 into 4 classes using a threshold
 - Display with legend and color codes